Caligula: Treason trials

 In the course of 39, Caligula's increasingly tense relationship with his Senate deteriorated into outright hostility and confrontation.
 This is one of Dio's more confusing accounts, involving conspiracies, denunciations and trials for treason (maiestas), following Caligula's launch of invective at the entire senate, reviewing and condemning their current and past behaviour.
+Winterling believes a conspiracy was uncovered in which many senators participated.
 He accused them of servility, treachery and hypocrisy in voting honours to Tiberius and Sejanus while they lived, and rescinding those honours once their recipients were safely dead.
 He declared that it would be folly to seek the love or approval of such men: they hated him, and wanted him dead, so it would be better that they should fear him.
 Caligula's diatribes exposed the idealised princeps or First Senator as illusion and imposture.
 When the senate returned next day, they seemed to confirm his suspicions, and voted him a special guard of armed pretorians to protect him and guard his statues.
 Apparently seeking to please him and assure his safety, the Senate proposed that his senatorial chair be raised "on a high platform even in the very Senate house".
 They offered a thanksgiving to Caligula, as to a monarch, expressing gratitude for allowing them to live when others had died.
 Winterling suggests that Caligula's three subsequent consulships, sworn at the Rostra, were vain attempts to make amends, public statements of respect for the senators as his equals.
 Barrett perceives these later consulships as symbolic of Caligula's continued intention to dominate the senate and the state; (Note: Caligula stepped down soon after each award of consulship, to allow a suffect consul to replace him.
 In effect, this made consulship a gift of the emperor.)
 Barrett describes the change in Caligula's rule as a gradual unravelling, a "descent into serious mismanagement and impenetrable mistrust" – and, latterly, into "arbitrary terror"; but Dio's claim that in fact, "there was nothing but slaughter" is undermined by evidence that most senators managed to survive Caligula's reign with their persons and fortunes intact.